Patricia Guijarro

-Guijarro has played a major role in Spain's most recent generation of youth national team success, making important contributions to their under-17, under-19 and under-20 teams.
-Most notably, she received the Golden Ball and Golden Boot at the 2018 FIFA U-20 Women's World Cup as Spain finished second, their best ever finish at a U-20 World Cup.
+Guijarro has played a major role in Spain's most recent youth national team success, making important contributions to their under-17, under-19, and under-20 teams.
+Most notably, she received the Golden Ball and Golden Boot at the 2018 U-20 World Cup as Spain finished second.
 Additionally, after her transfer to FC Barcelona Femení from UD Collerense in 2015, she has found both domestic success and European success with the club.
-Guijarro was part of the Barcelona squad that reached their first Champion's League final in 2019, as well as being integral part of the Barcelona side that won the 2020-21 UEFA Women's Champions League.
+Guijarro was part of the Barcelona squad that reached their first Champion's League final in 2019, as well as being integral part of the Barcelona side that won the 2020–21 UEFA Women's Champions League.
+She scored two goals in the 2023 UEFA Women's Champions League final as she won her second UEFA Women's Champions League title with Barcelona.
 Her performances for Spain's youth and senior teams and Barcelona have made her widely considered one of the best midfielders in the world.

 Early life

-Patricia Guijarro was born on May 17, 1998, in Palma, the capital city of the island of Mallorca.
+Patricia Guijarro was born on 17 May 1998, in Palma, the capital city of the island of Mallorca.
 She recounts being born into a "football family" and shared an interest in the sport with her parents since a young age.
 She started playing football at age seven under her father's influence.
 The first club she played for was hometown club CF Patronato.

 Club career

 Collerense

-At fourteen years old, Guijarro was called to play with the youth levels of the UD Collerense squad after she could no longer play with boys.
+At fourteen years old, Guijarro was called up to play with the youth levels of the UD Collerense squad after she was no longer allowed to play with boys.

 She was promoted to Collerense's first team at just fifteen years old.
 In a match against Barcelona, she caught the attention of then Barcelona coach Xavi Llorens who moved to sign her the following summer.